 Something which the world seems to be in short supply of right now, is tolerance for the differing opinions of others.
 That is just as true in the world of politics as it is in the world of film.
-This unfortunate consequence of ‘fanboy’ culture is seen clearly in such instances as the petition to shut down review aggregate website Rotten Tomatoes, created after their verdicts of Suicide Squad and Batman v Superman failed to satisfy the more vocal supporters of both those films.
+This unfortunate consequence of ‘fanboy’ culture is seen clearly in cases like the petition to shut down review aggregate website Rotten Tomatoes, created after their verdicts on Suicide Squad and Batman v Superman failed to satisfy the more vocal supporters of those films.

-This way of thinking is unhealthy, and in the spirit of acceptance we say it should be avoided if at all possible.
+This way of thinking is unhealthy, and in the spirit of acceptance I say it should be avoided if at all possible.
 However, there is a filmmaking duo out there whose combined body of work is enough to break even the gentlest of spirits: Jason Friedberg and Aaron Seltzer.
 After an all-too-brief absence, they’re headed back to the spotlight.
-With this in mind, please temporarily disregard the advice we just gave and watch us spiral into hypocrisy, as we state definitively that any positive opinion of films from this poisonous pair is outright wrong.
+With this in mind, please temporarily disregard the advice I just gave and watch me spiral into hypocrisy, as I state definitively that any positive opinion of films from this poisonous pair is outright wrong.

 Friedberg and Seltzer specialize in spectacularly low-brow parodies, best known for such gems as Meet The Spartans, Epic Movie, Disaster Movie, Date Movie and Vampires Suck.
 The duo hardly have a monopoly on bad comedies, but the films they offer to audiences are particularly aggravating by their sheer laziness.
 It’s one thing to tell a joke that doesn’t land, but the fact of the matter is that Friedberg and Seltzer don’t attempt to write any in the first place.
 Rather, their films consist of absolutely nothing but pop culture references disguised as jokes.